cedric-audy/cedric-audy.github.io/readme.md

+Same as my other project Conway GOL weighted

 Largely inspired from Mirek's celebration of GoL : http://psoup.math.wisc.edu/mcell/rullex_life.html This is an implementation of Weighted Life (enhanced game of life).